jaysenoner99/PP_1/README.md

 The efficiency was shown to increase with larger problem sizes (`n`) and higher cluster counts (`k`), confirming the effectiveness of the parallel design for large-scale problems.

+A full technical report written in the English language is available at the root directory of the project under the name `report.pdf`.
+Below follows the abstract of such report:

+*This report presents a comparative study between sequential and OpenMP-parallelized implementations of the k-means clustering algorithm.
+The aim is to assess the impact of parallelization on performance, particularly in terms of execution time and scalability, while preserving clustering accuracy.
+The parallel version employs OpenMP to accelerate the most computationally intensive phases of the algorithm: the assignment of data points to clusters and the update of cluster centroids.
+Results show that the OpenMP-parallel implementation achieves significant performance improvements over the sequential version on multi-core systems, especially for larger datasets, without compromising clustering quality.
+The findings underline the practical benefits and limitations of using shared-memory parallelism in iterative machine learning algorithms.*